 The Statement of Ethical Principles provides that the primary goal of the Cleveland Institute of Music's Financial Aid Office is to help students achieve their educational potential by providing appropriate financial resources.
 To this end, this Statement provides that the CIM Financial Aid Office professional shall:

-- Be aware of the issues affecting students and advocate their interest at the institutional, state, and federal levels.
+- Remain aware of issues affecting students and continually advocate for their interests at the institutional, state and federal levels.

-- Support efforts to encourage students, as early as the elementary grades, to aspire to and plan for education beyond high school.
+- Support federal, state and institutional efforts to encourage students, as early as the elementary grades, to aspire to and plan for education beyond high school.

 - Promote the free expression of ideas and opinions, and foster respect for diverse viewpoints within the profession.